Purely delicious Vegan 'Egg' McMuffin recipe - simple and easy steps to create this delicious McMuffin version at home!

 Once you've done that, add a little ketchup to the bottom slice (if you're adding ketchup) and place your tofu "egg" on top, followed by your vegan cheese.
 Depending on the type of cheese you use, it might need some extra help melting onto the "egg".
 Simply place it under the grill for 1-2 minutes, if needed.

-Add the vegan ham or bacon slices on top, and then finish with a dollop of ketchup to the top slice and then place it on top of your McMuffin.
-Depending on the type of vegan ham or bacon you’re using, I recommend giving it a little fry in a pan to bring out the full flavour and texture – this especially applies to using a vegan bacon replacement, whereas ham slices are usually fine to use straight from the pack.
+Add the vegan bacon slices on top, and then finish with a dollop of ketchup to the top muffin and then place it on top of your Vegan Egg McMuffin.
+Depending on the type of vegan bacon you're using, I recommend giving it a little fry in a pan to bring out the full flavor and texture - this especially applies to using a vegan bacon replacement, whereas ham slices are usually fine to use straight from the pack.
+Simple right?!